samderanova/EHSMUN/README.md

 This website was built with HTML, CSS, JS, React, and Bootstrap with the help of Lozad, so make sure Javascript (scripts) on your browser is allowed!

+All images are used under the Fair Doctrine of Copyright Law and belong to their respective owners.

 Created by Sam Der